Miller's Crossing: Tom's Hat

+constant drinking leads to its loss, Verna gains possession of it, and it's flung at him after a vicious public beating from Leo.

+Homosexuality

+While rarely stated directly, it's heavily implied or referred to that Bernie, the Mink, and the Dane are entwined in a love triangle.
+Tom uses this as a tool for leverage over Mink and Caspar.

 Influences

 Christopher Orr sees the opening scene, in which Johnny Caspar (Jon Polito) confronts Leo O'Bannon (Albert Finney) and Tom Reagan (Gabriel Byrne) as "an obvious nod to the opening of The Godfather".

 Roger Westcombe finds the title sequence of a fedora being blown off its bed of fallen leaves in the forest to be a subtle homage to Jean-Pierre Melville's crime film Le Doulos (1962), which ends with the gangster protagonist's fate underlined wistfully by the shot of his fedora coming to rest, alone in the frame, in the soil of the forest floor.

 Miller's Crossing quotes many gangster films and films noir.
 Many situations, characters and dialogue are derived from the work of Dashiell Hammett, particularly his 1931 novel The Glass Key.
 There are some parallels between the two stories and many scenes and lines are lifted from this novel.
 The relationship between Tom and Leo in the film mirrors the relationship between Ned Beaumont and Paul Madvig, the principal characters of the Hammett novel.
 Another important Hammett source was his 1929 novel Red Harvest, which details the story of a gang war in a corrupt Prohibition-era American city, a war initiated by the machinations of the main character.
 While Miller's Crossing follows the plot and main characters of The Glass Key fairly closely, the film has no direct scenes, characters, or dialogue from Red Harvest except for using a fixed boxing fight as a plot device.

 Orr also notes, "The ending of Miller's Crossing makes even clearer reference to the immaculate final scene of The Third Man: a funeral, a protagonist abandoned by his car, who watches as the last person he cares for in the world walks away down a dirt road hemmed by trees".